Policy on Responsible Sourcing and Supply Chain Compliance.

 In accordance with the specific position of the company in the supply chain, we commit to engage with suppliers, central or local governmental authorities, international organizations, civil society and affected third parties, as appropriate, to improve and track performance with a view to preventing or mitigating risks of adverse impacts through measurable steps taken in reasonable timescales.
 We will suspend or discontinue engagement with upstream suppliers after if not found compliant with the ethical business practices and compliance with our supply chain policy.

 Euroshine Jewellery Works Pvt.
-Ltd. has established this grievance procedure to hear concerns about circumstances in the supply chain involving gold or platinum group metals from conflict-affected areas.
+Ltd. has established this grievance procedure to hear concerns about circumstances in the supply chain involving gold, silver or platinum group metals from conflict-affected areas or any other matter related to ethical business practice.

 The compliance officer is responsible for implementing and reviewing this procedure.
 Concerns can be raised by interested parties via email or telephone to: